-, , P/F1 No Instances of Willful Acts of Abuse or Neglect Throughout the course of the audit, the auditor must not have observed any farm personnel committing willful acts of abuse or neglect, which include but are not limited to kicking, throwing, yelling at, or purposefully scaring the birds, or neglecting to provide feed, water, or health care.
+Auditor Hote.
+This section MOST be scored for all audits . · · · · · · P/F1 No Instances of Willful Acts of Abuse or Neglect Throughout the course of the audit, the auditor must not have observed any farm personnel committing willful acts of abuse or neglect, which include but are not limited to kicking, throwing, yelling at, or purposefully scaring the birds, or neglecting to provide feed, water, or health care.
 Auditor note: this item has no point value: A mark of "Yes" indicates that the auditor did NOT observe willful acts of abuse or neglect committed by farm personnel towards the birds.
 A mark of "No" indicates that the auditor believes that acts of willful abuse or neglect towards the birds have been committed.
-The auditor must document the incident observed and s/he must inform management, their audit company, and the American Humane CertifiedTM program immediately.
+The auditor must document the incident observed and s/he must inform management, their audit company, and the American Humane Certified program immediately.
 The presence of willful acts of abuse or neglect is a severe non-conformance, and results in automatic failure of this audit.
 O Yes O No - / - P/F2 (Note: for audit at Processing Plant only) Absence of Live Birds in DOA Bin At the shackling area, there must be no live birds in the DOA bin.
 Auditor note: this item has no point value.
 Mark "Yes" to this item if there are NO live birds in the DOA bin.
 Mark "No" to this item if live birds are observed in the DOA bin.
 The auditor must document the incident observed and s/he must inform management, their audit company, and the American Humane CertifiedTM program immediately.
 The presence of live birds in the DOA bin is a severe non-conformance, and results in automatic failure of this audit.
 O Yes O No O N/A - / - P/F3 (Note: for audit at Processing Plant only) Absence of Live Birds Entering Scalder There must be no live birds observed entering the scalder at any time.
 A "live bird" is defined as any bird missing both the automatic and the backup knife whose carotid arteries have not been effectively severed prior to the bird entering the scalder.
 Auditor note: this item has no point value.
 Mark "Yes" to this item if there are no live birds in the scalder.
 Mark "No" to this item if live birds are observed in the scalder.
 The auditor must document the incident observed and s/he must inform management, their audit company, and the American Humane CertifiedTM program immediately.
+The willful presence of live birds entering the scalder is a severe non-conformance, and results in automatic failure of this audit.
 O Yes O No O N/A - / -